Emergence of a second law of thermodynamics in isolated quantum systems: Discussion

-A natural question following from the results presented here is that of how our statement of the second law compares to the historical formulations of Clausius~\cite{Clausius1854} (``No process is possible, the sole result of which is the transfer of heat from a cold body to a hot body'') or Kelvin-Planck~\cite{Planck1897,Thess2011} (``No process is possible, the sole result of which is that a body is cooled and work is done'').
+\paragraph*{On the classical second law formulations.} A natural question following from the results presented here is that of how our statement of the second law compares to the historical formulations of Clausius~\cite{Clausius1854} (``No process is possible, the sole result of which is the transfer of heat from a cold body to a hot body'') or Kelvin-Planck~\cite{Planck1897,Thess2011} (``No process is possible, the sole result of which is that a body is cooled and work is done'').
 A rigorous analysis of these statements would require a definition of work, heat and temperature for subsystems of isolated quantum systems, which would be relative to the observable the agent can use to examine and manipulate the system.
-For example, for the spin-system in our numerical analysis in Fig.~\ref{fig:spinchain_panel}, a suitable observable is the (intrinsic) total magnetization in a given direction of space, which might be seen as a thermodynamic state variable.
-Note that the formulations of both Clausius and Kelvin-Planck can be turned into statements about a decrease in thermodynamic entropy~\cite{Thess2011} of the systems, which, given compatibility of the thermodynamic entropy with the Shannon observable entropy, is forbidden by Theorem~\ref{thm:shannonbound} up to stochastic fluctuations.
+In certain special cases of equilibrating systems, the classical thermodynamic notions of entropy can be recovered -- in which case we have \textit{thermalization}.
+One paradigmatic setting for thermalization comprises a subsystem $S$ weakly coupled to a larger environment $E$.
+Under suitable assumptions as exemplarily outlined in the seminal works~\cite{Popescu2006,Goldstein2006,linden2009quantum}, the equilibrium state $\omega$ on the global system is typically well approximated by the thermal state $e^{-\beta H_S}/Z_S$ of $S$.
+Here, $\beta$ is some temperature parameter associated with the energy and $Z_S$ the canonical partition function ensuring normalization of the thermal state.
+When the observable under consideration is the Hamiltonian $O=H_S\otimes\mathds 1_E$ of the subsystem, the equilibrium Shannon observable entropy is given by the Gibbs thermal entropy $S_{\rm Obs}^{H_S}[\omega] \approx \log Z_S + \beta\langle H_S\rangle$ with Boltzmann constant $k_B=1$, up to deviations coming from the difference between the actual equilibrium state and the Gibbs state, as we outline in more detail in Appendix~\ref{appendix:thermodynamic_entropy}.
+Theorem~\ref{thm:shannonbound} then states that as the subsystem's state evolves, its Shannon observable entropy (relative to the subsystem Hamiltonian) also converges to the thermal equilibrium value, in agreement with classical formulations of the second law.
+How a Gibbs-like form of the entropy relative to an observable can also be recovered in a more general context beyond the system-environment paradigm was investigated in~\cite{Scarpa2023}, finding that such a form can encode equilibrium behaviour in various examples.